 Pedals Are Staggered

-The staggered pedals is not conducive with wearing flip-flops at all!
-If you find yourself in a situation where you need to suddenly hit the brakes, and your wearing flip-flops, the sole of the flip-flop will get caught under the brake pedal!
+The staggered pedals are not conducive to wearing flip-flops at all!
+If you find yourself in a situation where you need to hit the brakes suddenly, and if you're wearing flip-flops, the sole of the flip-flop will get caught under the brake pedal!
 Partly due to the movement of your foot being faster than the sole of the flip-flop moves, and part due to the staggered formation of the accelerator to the brake pedal.
 Check out the photo below.
 This is a photo from a Ford Explorer.
-The distance from the accelerator up to the brake pedal is a huge 8 inches!
-This is a popular vehicle, and to think every driver has this 8 inch expanse they must cover to go from accelerating to braking, and some of those people may be wearing flip-flops?!
+The distance from the accelerator up to the brake pedal is a huge eight inches!
+This is a popular vehicle, and to think every driver has this eight-inch expanse they must cover to go from accelerating to braking, and some of those people may be wearing flip-flops?!
 This is concerning for me.